mfgaspar/blog.source.code/_posts/2018-10-03-Kettle on the Edge.markdown

 ## Let's get to the point and check what it can be done on that sense

-First, I need to raise a warning, this is not supported by Pentaho, so you need to do/use it on your own risk!
+First, I need to raise a warning, this is **totally unsupported by Pentaho, so you need to do/use it on your own risk!**

 Second, I need to set some of the goals/objectives:
 * Start with core and base kettle tool that provides essential functionality for edge processing;